kijiproject/kijiproject.github.com/_posts/userguides/mapreduce/1.0.0-rc4/2013-01-01-kiji-mr-overview.md

 description: Overview.
 ---

-KijiMR is the second major component in the Kiji ecosystem for Apache Hadoop and HBase after KijiSchema.
-KijiMR includes APIs to build MapReduce jobs that read and write data stored in Kiji tables.
-This allows the broad base of KijiSchema users to employ MapReduce-based techniques to develop many kinds of applications, including those using machine learning and other complex analytics.
+KijiMR allows KijiSchema users to employ MapReduce-based techniques to develop many kinds of applications, including those using machine learning and other complex analytics.

 KijiMR is organized around three core MapReduce job types: _Bulk Importers_, _Producers_ and _Gatherers_.